MatthewDaws/CPP_Learning/weirdness2/readme.md

 ## Adding nops ##

 The IPython notebook `Run_with_nops` adds nops before the .L23 label.
-The end result is terribly boring: not difference at all, with all runs being within 1% of each other.
+The end result is terribly boring: no difference at all, with all runs being within 1% of each other.
 So I can't recreate the behaviour I saw before with this simple loop.

+Actually, there is a little story here.
+Initially, for some of the larger primes, it seems that with 16 and 80 nops, we get a slightly (4%) faster run.
+It's odd that this is stable under repeated runs.
+I also got the IPython script to randomise the order of tests, and we still see it (perhaps this is not surprising: there is a lot of operating system action between runs of the `.exe` file so why should changing the order really matter?)

+However, if I just increase the number of runs, from 5 to 10, then the effect completely disappears.
+So this is just some weird artifact: if it were real, then doing more tests shouldn't change it.
+This still seems slightly odd to me, but I guess it's just something to be aware of.

+See `results.txt` for text of the output, and the IPython notebook for some histograms etc.

 ## -O2 flag ##